-Interventional radiology Level 1 and 2 procedural skills are included in the "General and Non-vascular intervention" and "Vascular Radiology" sections of this curriculum.
-It is therefore possible that trainees can acquire a CCT in Clinical Radiology in five years of training, without formal sub-specialty recognition in IR, and still have a strong portfolio of interventional skills.
+General and non vascular interventional radiology Level 1 and 2 procedural skills are included in the "General and Non-vascular intervention" section of this curriculum and Level 1 vascular procedural skills in the "Vascular Radiology" section.
+It is therefore possible for trainees to acquire a CCT in Clinical Radiology in five years of training, without formal sub-specialty recognition in IR, and still have a strong portfolio of interventional skills.
 The IR sub-specialty curriculum, however, offers an alternative option for those who wish to specialise in IR, with an additional year of training.
-The IR sub-specialty also encompasses interventional neuroradiology.
+Level 2 competence in vascular radiology appears only in the IR sub-specialty curriculum to reflect the highly sub-specialist nature of these activities.
+The IR sub-specialty curriculum also encompasses interventional neuroradiology.